 From then on, while teaching a few classes, I sometimes could not resist the tempting desire to gain, amplify, and stabilize my authority in the classroom to escape from the unstable position I held.
 I tried to stand tall and speak with authority, which negatively disoriented me from my own pedagogical idea to create a democratic classroom-namely, ultimately equal relationships between teacher and students.
 Not only did I try to behave like a whitely teacher, but I also tried to erase my foreignness, clunky accent, and different facial expressions to show that I was qualified as a teacher in the context I was in.
-But, the more I pretended, the less I felt confident and secure.
+Though I did not have whiteness as a physical color, I held an ideological belief that I was situated in the context of whiteliness where whiteness meant authority.
+Ahmed put it well: though I studied whiteness and antiracism in an academic setting, this did not mean that whiteness was something to be academically deconstructed.
+Though critically engaged with racism and whiteness, I did not recognize that whiteliness was deeply rooted in my performance.
+The more I pretended, the less I felt confident and secure.
 My Otherness would not go away easily.
-Rather, what I found out, through painful self-reflections, were really devastating results.
+Rather, what I found out, through painful selfreflections, were really devastating results.
 I endeavored to gain authority as if I were a white/whitely teacher.
 Clearing this mesmerizing effect of pretension was painful but revealed that I was an Other, which is truly problematic as well as fruitful.